Barbapapazes/orion/README.md

 ## Stack

-Orion is a full-stack application is built with Nuxt, Nuxt UI Pro, NuxtHub and deployed using Cloudflare.
+Orion is a full-stack application built with Nuxt, Nuxt UI Pro, NuxtHub, and deployed using Cloudflare.

 ## Contributions